 - For individuals, to identify their expertise with the entitlement to use post-nominal letters (AFHEA, FHEA, SFHEA, PFHEA);

-- Provides institutional assurance that Fellowships are an important indicator that your institution is fully aligned with UKPSF practice and a badge of assured quality throughout your institution.
+- Provides assurance that your institution is fully aligned with UKPSF practice and a badge of assured quality.

 As of April 2019 there are over 114,000 Fellows across the world.

 Our new Fellowship Category Tool has been designed to help you to reflect on your practice.

 After you have answered a series of choice questions, which will take around 10-20 minutes, you will be shown your results and a PDF report summarising your responses will be sent to you.
 You will be able to use this to understand which category of Fellowship most closely reflects your current practice and to reflect on your ongoing professional development and career aspirations.

 These four categories reflect the wide range of professional practice carried out by individuals who teach and/or support learning in higher education; from those who have a partial role in teaching/supporting learning through to senior professionals with strategic impact on teaching and learning in an organisational, national and/or international setting.